|

 Jay Brett, an industrial designer with experience in constructing

-concept vehicles for films, and Nick Mynott, a digital modeller
+concept vehicles for films, and Nick Mynott, a digital modeller with

-specifically designed for entertaining handling and extreme fun.
+designed for entertaining handling and extreme fun.

-So far, three SUB G1's have been built and handed over to their
+So far, three SUB G1's have been built and handed over to their owners,

-1000 miles, with no problems.
+with no problems.

-One of the most noticeable features of the G1 is the outstanding
+One of the most noticeable features of the G1 is the outstanding build

-before manufacturing, therefore reducing costs and unforeseen construction
+therefore reducing costs and unforeseen construction problems.

 Power for the SUB G1 comes from a 1000cc Suzuki V-Twin taken from